 A home to hackers, the dark web means it has never been easier to target personal and customer data

 2018 saw criminals once again target organizations – of all sizes, and across industries and market sectors – with a series of cyberattacks that continues to escalate in complexity, scale and frequency.
 Many of these attacks were launched with one goal in mind: stealing data.
+Marketing security is a must.

 Data is a valuable, and much-sought after currency in today’s digital world.
 Whether its confidential company information like banking details, employee records, Intellectual Property (IP) documents, the credit card details, logins or Personally Identifiable Information (PII) of customers, all stolen data has a value to the thieves, which is why data protection should be a top priority for any business.